Acid Base Chemistry of Short Hydrogen Bonds: A Tale of Schr\"odinger's Cat in Glutamine-Derived Crystals: Methods

-where $\mathrm{cov}(r,\, d_{i,j})$ is the covariance between the PT coordinate $r$ and the pairwise distance $d_{i,j}$, and $\sigma_{r}$ and $\sigma_{d_{i,j}}$ are their respective standard deviations.
-In the classical simulations, several modes show strong correlation with the PT coordinate $r$, with coefficients as high as 0.68 (e.g., $d_{6,10}$ and $d_{2,8}$ in the SHB-aligned direction).
+where $\mathrm{Cov}(\delta r,\, d_{i,j})$ is the covariance between the PT coordinate $\delta r$ and the distance-differences--$d_{i,j}$ defined earlier, and $\sigma_{r}$ and $\sigma_{d_{i,j}}$ are their respective standard deviations.
+In the classical simulations, several modes show strong correlation with the PT coordinate $\delta r$, with coefficients as high as 0.68 (e.g., $d_{6,10}$ and $d_{2,8}$ in the SHB-aligned direction).
 Under quantum conditions, these values drop substantially, with most correlations falling below 0.35 and many near or below 0.2.
-This global reduction reflects a scenario in which quantum fluctuations flatten the proton potential and reduce its sensitivity to transient geometric modulations from the ionic environment.
+This global reduction reflects a scenario in which quantum fluctuations flatten the proton potential and reduce its sensitivity to the fluctuations of the ionic environment.

 The barrierless proton sharing observed in L-pyro-amm under quantum conditions should also be reflected in the underlying electronic structure of the SHB.
 As the proton becomes more delocalized between donor and acceptor atoms, the geometric symmetrization of the SHB is accompanied by a redistribution of electron density.
 To examine this, we analyzed the spatial distributions of maximally localized WCs associated with the SHB-forming oxygen atoms.
 These WCs provide a real-space representation of bonding electrons and enable a detailed picture of how the electronic structure responds to quantum fluctuations.